 "My shift is over in five, I'll see you up front?"
 Her voice got all light and airy, my heart jumped when I heard it, I looked up at her in surprise.

 My head jerked over to Cassie as she answered Sarah, Cassie was looking right past me and over to Sarah.
 I realized they were making plans to meet up.

-"Just so you know," she said in a low voice, her hands rested on my shoulders, "Sarah does not give cookies out to just anyone," she giggled, "In fact, you're the only one."
-She gave my shoulders a quick squeeze and headed over to where the large stools rested.
+"Just so you know," she said in a low voice, her hands resting on my shoulders, "Sarah does not give cookies out to just anyone," she giggled, "In fact, you're the only one."
+She gave my shoulders a quick squeeze and headed over to where the large stools were.

 I looked down at my cookie with renewed fondness, a smile sneaking over my face.
 Ben snickered at my reaction, grabbing his coffee.
 "Hey, where's my cookie?"
 He complained, I wasn't listening to him.
 A beautiful melody suddenly filled the room with its soft notes and graceful aria.

-When I heard her voice, singing, it washed over me heavily, its force and timbre invaded my mind, making me dizzy with want.
+When I heard her voice, singing, it washed over me heavily, the force and timbre invaded my mind, making me dizzy with want.
 Her words swirled and floated around me in quiet whispers.